boynux/boynux.github.com/_posts/2017-08-02-iteration-zero-part-02.md

 I make a double shot cappuccino and head back to my desk, turn on my computer.
 It's on standby but surprisingly nothing shows up.
 Just a black screen, I look at the keyboard and press the caps lock button, does not lite up.
 It's crashed again.
 I force reboot my laptop, I see the "Ubuntu" logo shows up and I smile again.

 "Looks like the last update broke the sleep mode again!"
-In say it loudly.
+I say it loudly.

+"You have 12 new emails", notification pops up.

+Opening my mailbox with the title "HR Updates" catches my eyes, recently we got the news that someone is leaving at least twice a month.
+So naturally I think to myself who's this time.
+She is Maryam the Iranian girl from the SEO team.

+Recently employees turn over gone too the roof.
+The company is trying to compensate employees above the market rates.
+There are also lots of support and perks for the employees.
+At least one big party every quarter, free breakfast, a big coffee machines, fruit baskets everywhere.
+Pool tables and kickers.
+The best working equipments.
+Financial support for conferences and trainings.
+Still it feels like something bothers everyone.
+But I'm not sure yet what it is.
+Is this the same thing that causes even recently joined employees to leave?